Skip to main content

 Beyond Sex Hormones Peptide Therapies

-A further level of precision involves peptide therapies.
+A further level of precision involves growth hormone peptide therapies.
 Peptides like Ipamorelin and CJC-1295 are growth hormone secretagogues, meaning they signal the pituitary gland to produce and release its own growth hormone.
 This approach supports the body’s natural pulsatile release of GH, which has several cardiovascular benefits.

 Growth hormone can improve cardiac output, reduce visceral fat, and enhance insulin sensitivity.
 Other peptides, such as Tesamorelin, are specifically indicated for reducing visceral adipose tissue, directly targeting a primary driver of metabolic and cardiovascular disease.